Autologous Stem Cell Injection Therapy (ASCI)

 - Chronic fractures

-How Autologous Stem Cell Injection Therapy Heals Pain
+How Autologous Stem Cell Injection Therapy Treats Pain

-Some clinics are using concentrated fat as a scaffold or architectural construct for the stem cells to hang onto until the tissue can be incorporated into the tissue that is missing from the diseased area.
-In this case, a few milliliters of the patient’s fat is obtained by liposuction from the abdomen or thigh.
+Some clinics are using concentrated fat as a scaffold or architectural construct for the stem cells to hang onto until the tissue can be incorporated into the tissue that is missing from the injured area.
+In this case, a few milliliters of the patient’s fat is obtained by liposuction from the abdomen or buttock.
 After the fat has been prepared for injection it is injected into the target joint or tissue at the same time as the stem cells and PRP.
 The additional risks and complications of obtaining fat and bone marrow from a patient are the additional procedures needed to obtain these tissues can cause additional pain, bleeding, and infection.
-However, in the hands of an expert with the use of image guidance like high-resolution ultrasound, this risk is very small.
+However, in the hands of an expert with the use of image guidance like high-resolution ultrasound, this risk is minimal/rare and will be fully explained during the consultation.

 If you have any other questions about Autologous Stem Cell Injection therapy that haven’t been answered here, please reach out to us.